betheden/hebrew-grammar/content/person_first.rst

 Article
 -------

-In English, the third person pronouns include: "I", "me", or "my", for singular; and "we", "us", or "our," for plural.
+In English, the first person pronouns include: "I", "me", or "my", for singular; and "we", "us", or "our," for plural.
 In Biblical Hebrew, terms which are marked for first person do not change form according to gender (:ref:`masculine<gender_masculine>` and :ref:`feminine<gender_feminine>`), but they do change form according to number (:ref:`singular<number_singular>` or :ref:`plural<number_plural>`).
 In Biblical Hebrew,